-PLEASE NOTE: As of June 3, 2020, due to the current public health crisis, ALL New York Relief Network (NYRN) programs through December 31, 2020 are postponed.
+PLEASE NOTE: As of June 3, 2020, due to the current public health crisis, ALL New York Relief Network (NYRN) programs are postponed until further notice.
 Please stay tuned for updates as they become available.

 NYSNA’s disaster relief work began in the days after Hurricane Sandy, when hundreds of nurses rushed into the devastation to help out.
 We went door-to-door in affected areas to assess medical needs, and get medical attention to people without electricity or running water.

 Since then, we have deployed Medical Missions to the Philippines following Typhoon Haiyan; and to Florida, Puerto Rico, and the Virgin Islands following Hurricanes Harvey, Irma and Maria.

 We have also responded to man-made disasters, offering medical expertise and humanitarian aid.
 NYSNA nurses are partnering with healthcare practitioners and trade unionists as part of the New York Relief Network (NYRN) to deliver critical, timely, and compassionate care to those in need.

 To discuss Medical Missions, registration, and next steps, or to get answers to any other questions related to Medical Missions, email Rony Curvelo or call 347.244.9508.

 To make a tax-deductible donation to NYRN Medical Missions, donate via PayPal.

 Medical Mission Video Highlights